zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/Layout/README.md

 ## CenteredLayout

 This layout is assigned to workflows with `configuration.limit_subject_height` set as `true`.
-When a subject image is not allowedt to stretch in width to fit a volunteer's viewport, the classifier components are centered in the browser window.
+When a subject image is not allowed to stretch in width to fit a volunteer's viewport, the classifier components are centered in the browser window.

 In the horizontal layout, the grid area ratio of `subject:task` is not defined.
 The subject image is displayed at its natural dimensions, or at a height less than 90vh.
 The task area has a max-width of `25rem`.